fbef0102/Game-Private_Plugin/Plugin_插件/Survival_生存模式/l4d_survival_setup/readme.md

 * <details><summary>Changelog | 版本日誌</summary>

     * v1.1 (2023-2-4)
-        * Request by GGM
         * Translation Support
         * Disable laser if there is no any laser sight on the map

     * v1.0 (2022-11-09)
-	    * Request by Horizon
 	    * Initial Release
 </details>